Symptoms Of Schizophrenia In Women

 If you are experiencing sexual abuse or have experienced assault, note that the Rape, Abuse, and Incest National Network (RAINN) has a hotline dedicated to supporting individuals experiencing sexual assault, harassment, or intimate partner violence.
 You can reach out to them anytime by calling 800-656-HOPE (4673) or using the online chat.

-Societal and personal challenges for women
+Societal and personal challenges of schizophrenia in females

 Women living with schizophrenia may face numerous societal and personal challenges that extend beyond their diagnosis.
 These issues are often intertwined with the broader context of women's status in society, which can significantly influence their mental health.
 While equality tends to enhance women's mental well-being, discrimination exacerbates their struggles.
 Below are a few societal challenges for women: